 Title II of the Higher Education Act (HEA) requires all institutions of higher education to report the passage rate of their teacher education program completers.
-The University of the Ozarks reported to the Arkansas Department of Higher Education that sixty-eight students completed a teacher education program between the years 2001 and 2007.
-Of that number, the university filed a pass rate of 100% on the Arkansas State Report in each of those respective years.
+The University of the Ozarks reported to the Arkansas Department of Higher Education a pass rate of 100% on the Arkansas State Report.
 Additional information is available on request.